Magyar | Deutsch | English

 * REMAINED with diminished traffic: Hegyeshalom-Rajka (1 - Győr-Bratislava!!!)

-* Almásfüzítő–Esztergom Kertváros (3 - northern Komárom-Budapest link in Danube valley)
+* Almásfüzítő–Esztergom Kertváros (3 - Danube-valley railway)

 * Körmend–Zalalövő (22)